Anôsy: Electrical infrastructure

-The only towns in Anosy with electrical power grids are Port-Dauphin, Betroka and Amboasary Sud.
+The only towns in Anôsy with electrical power grids are Fort-Dauphin, Betroka and Amboasary Sud.
 The growth of Port-Dauphin and poor condition of its generators resulted in mining firm QIT Madagascar Minerals (QMM) assuming responsibility for production of the town's electricity.

 As of 2008, rural electrification in Anosy was only 7%.

 Agriculture

-Subsistence farming is the primary source of income of most people living in Anosy.
+Subsistence farming is the primary source of income of most people living in Anôsy.
 Where there is sufficient rainfall, rice is the primary food crop, though in most cases only one crop is grown per year.
 Cassava is a very important food crop for those who can't afford rice year-round, which includes most of the Malagasy in the region.
 Yields for most crops are low, primarily due to the traditional methods of farming.

 Cash crops

-The four major cash crops in the Anosy region are coffee (primarily from the Ranomafana area), rosy periwinkle (southwestern coast of Anosy and coast of Androy), sisal (Amboasary area) and Peppercorn trees.
+The four major cash crops in the Anôsy region are coffee (primarily from the Ranomafana area), rosy periwinkle (southwestern coast of Anôsy and coast of Androy), sisal (Amboasary area) and Peppercorn trees.

 Malagasy rosy periwinkle was researched by Eli Lilly beginning in 1958 for its potential use in preserving insulin.
 This was unsuccessful, but chemotherapy agents were discovered which have been credited with increasing the survival rate for childhood leukemia.

 Sisal cultivation was tested in 1928 and intensive farming practices were begun in the 1950s, reaching peak production in the mid-1960s.
 The development of synthetic fibres has largely replaced it in the international market, but sisal remains an important export.

 Peppercorn tree are produced around 280 t in the region of Ifarantsa.